pohy/niwa/README.md

 ## TODO
 - End game gets triggerd when not all plevel has grown or is even growing
   - Seems kinda fixed?
+Nope :D
-- Trigger final hudba in end game
+- Trigger final hudba in the end game
 - [x] Fade out/in keeps looping?!
 - [x] Only a single type of flower is being spawned